jayanthp24/Todo-List/README.md

 ## Firebase
 The tasks are stored in fiebase database.once u delete from the UI it's going to be deleted at database also.

+Firebase is a platform developed by Google for creating mobile and web applications.
+It was originally an independent company founded in 2011.
+In 2014, Google acquired the platform and it is now their flagship offering for app development.